Akutchi/imagepreview.nvim/README.md

 - [nui.nvim](https://github.com/MunifTanjim/nui.nvim) (already marked as a dependency in lazy.nvim)

 ### Supported distributions
-While the plugin should theorically work on gnome-based distributions, I did not test it on other distro than Ubuntu 22.04.05.\
+While the plugin should theorically work on gnome-based distributions, I did not test it on other distro than Ubuntu 22.04.05\
 If you're interested, don't hesitate to apply for a merge request to add your distro to the list of supported ones.

 #### Gnome-Based Distributions
-⚠️ Beware : for this to work, I'm using the system-wide font.
-Please uncheck the "custom font" option in your gnome terminal preferences.
-(If you know how to use the custom font, I'm all ears).

-I suppose that you have a /etc/default/console-setup file that configure your gnome terminal.
-This file must have those lines, which describe the current font in use.
+I suppose that you have a /etc/default/console-setup file that configure your ttys.
+This file must have those lines, which describe the current font in use for them.
 ```shell
 FONTFACE="\[FONT\]-\[TYPE\]"
 FONTSIZE="8x[SIZE]"
 ```

+⚠️ Beware : for this to work, I'm using the system-wide font.
+Please uncheck the "custom font" option in your gnome terminal preferences.
+(Don't worry, the plugin revert back to the custom font when it's done).

 ### ⚙️ Configuration